felixge/node-couchdb/README.md

+# IMPORTANT: THIS MODULE IS NOT ACTIVELY MAINTAINED

+While I will click the merge button on reasonably looking pull requests and also publish npm versions, I do not have time to do any maintainence on this module beyond that.

+I would love for somebody to take over this project, please get in touch if you are interested.

 # Node.js CouchDB module

 A thin node.js idiom based module for [CouchDB's REST API](http://wiki.apache.org/couchdb/HTTP_REST_API) that tries to stay close to the metal.